-How to make a DJ set in Ableton Live – Beginners guide
+How to make a DJ set in Ableton Live – A beginners guide

 Ableton Live’s auto-warp function makes beat-matching and mixing easier than ever.
 Today we will review how to make a DJ set in Ableton Live in 4 extremely easy and quick steps.